Food and Beverages 2

 structure) of a wide range of animal origin food, oils and fats, preserves,

-alcoholic and non-alcoholic beverages, nerve foods such as coffee, tea and chocolate, with a particular
+alcoholic and non-alcoholic beverages, nerve foods such as coffee, tea, with a particular

 attention to their links with key aspects of the method of production,